loganwishartcraig/React-Redux-Login/README.md

 Open http://localhost:3000/

 Make a new account and login using it.
+All requests to the API service need authentication passed either as a 'x-access-token' header, a '?token=XXXX' URL parameter, or have the 'token: XXXX' key value pair in the body of the request.

 Connects to a local DB, no records are saved elsewhere.
 Edit JWT secret key or the DB config in config.js